usaid-cs/yesterday-i-learned/random.md

 - Haddock has a meaty texture, and leaves a disgusting fishy aftertaste.
 - Beating your earnings estimates will still cause your stock price to drop if the data shows your market value is lower than the current price.
 - The fastest red card in football went to [a man named Lee Todd](https://www.theguardian.com/football/2009/jan/07/1), who said "FUCK me that was loud" to a referee.
 - [A young (underage) man had nudes of himself and was charged for being gay and a child sex offender.](https://www.reddit.com/r/news/comments/7abp34/child_sex_offenders_to_be_named_as_such_in_us/dp8pkix/) Kids, don't touch yourself.
-That's gay, pedophilic, and having sex with a minor.
+That's gay, pedophilic, having sex with a minor, and perhaps incest.
 You die for that sort of thing.
 Jesus was right.
 Don't touch yourself.
 Big brother (he's over 18) is always watching.
 - "Stacked" was used to describe men's pecs and abs, "stacking" one over another.
 Then the same "stacked" was modified to describe women with large breasts as well.
 The problem here is that breasts don't stack unless you have multiple pairs of them.
 - 出世 ("exit life") means literally the opposite of it: entering life.
 - "Of course [I'd hire a programmer who doesn't code in his spare time], same as I'd hire a carpenter that doesn't spend his evenings building houses or an accountant that doesn't do accounts for recreation." - dimnakorr